 All students are covered by an accident insurance policy.
 A copy o f the policy is available at the school office.
 All accidents must be reported immediately as no claims will be paid unless an accident report has been filed.

 School begins at 8:30 a.m. and ends at 3:20 p.m.
 (Monday through Thursday) or 2:00 p.m.
 (Friday).

 Students should leave school by 3:35 p.m. unless they are involved in an after-school club or program.
 Any student that is still on campus 15 minutes after school is dismissed who is not involved in a club or program will be sent to Extended Care.
+If a child is working in a teachers classroom after school they will be checked into extended care where charges will begin.
 Extended Care ends at 6:00 p.m.
 Monday through Thursday and at 5:00 p.m. on Friday.